 You may have been the victim of child abuse or rape.
 The spouse you loved so much may have beaten you and made you feel insignificant.
 Your partner of many years could have simply just up and left, leaving you with nothing.
 Or worse yet, you may have lost someone most precious to murder.

-With time, you come to realize that you are moving forward, and it is usually at this point that someone will ask about forgiveness.
-At some point in your grieving process, someone, somewhere, will ask you if you forgive.
+With time, you come to realize that you are moving forward, and it is usually at this point that someone will ask if you can forgive.
 Do you forgive your rapist?
 Do you forgive your father or mother?
 Could you forgive your spouse?

 However, forgiveness is not something that just happens.
 Some people find it helpful to release their anger while others find the idea disgusting.
 I have dealt with my share of parents of murdered children and victims of sex crimes.
 Though many find a way to move forward in life, forgiveness truly eludes them.
 This does not make them bad people.
 This just means that it is not healing for them at this time.